 Mung bean sprouts are one of the most popular vegetables in Chinese and Taiwanese cuisine.
 Their crunchy texture and sweet taste allow them to be cooked in many different ways, including adding them to noodle soups or making spring roll or dumpling fillings.
-You can also stir-fry them on their own, as in this recipe, or along with a meat of some kind such as pork or chicken.
+You can also stir-fry them with virtually anything.
 These plump, silver-white strands with yellow "horns" at one end and a thread-like tail at the other make for an interesting presentation on the plate.

 - 1 pound mung bean sprout